What’s the Best Shooting Target?

 How to use the Human Resources Target

-By establishing a diverse set of targets that vary in combination, instructors and shooters can easily develop an infinite number of drills that are focused around their specific type of shooting.
-Advanced shooters can rehearse specific tactical scenarios, while beginners can work through basic fundamentals of shooting.
+By establishing a diverse set of targets that vary in combination, instructors and shooters can easily develop an infinite number of drills that are focused on their specific type of shooting.
+Advanced shooters can rehearse specific tactical scenarios, while beginners can work through the fundamentals of shooting.

 The Hitman Target is designed to offer long-range shooters a comprehensive zeroing and engagement system for precision marksmanship.
 Printed with a grid overlay system in both Metric and US/Imperial measurements, shooters can see their impact offset and be adjusted onto different zeroing squares.
 The squares have been sized 1-3″ for maintaining a 1 MOA zero at 100, 200, and 300 yards with precision aiming points at their centers.
 They have also been colored to contrast with red and black reticles for improved sight picture.
 Lastly, the target can be rotated 90º for MILDOT measurements for wind call adjustments.